magento/knowledge-base/src/faq/general/support-tools-overview.md

 ---

 Adobe Commerce offers variety of support tools that help and empower you to improve the e-commerce store experience.
-It provides personalized best practices, diagnostic and monitoring tools, and most relevant information about your site.
+It provides personalized best practices, diagnostic and monitoring tools, and actionable information about your site.
 This article gives an overview for each of the available tools:

 * [Observation for Adobe Commerce](#observation-for-adobe-commerce)